-Except where precluded by applicable state law, UnitedHealth Group will follow the general collection and testing procedures set forth below:
+UnitedHealth Group will follow the general collection and testing procedures set forth below, with variations as required by applicable law:

-Prior to testing, candidates and employees will be provided with a written statement describing the testing procedures and the substances for which the specimen will be tested.
-Candidates and employees will be required to sign a written consent form in which they consent to and authorize testing.
+• Prior to testing, applicants and employees will be provided with a written statement describing the testing procedures and the substances for which

-- Candidates and employees shall be sent or transported to a designated collection site where they shall be required to verify their identity and otherwise cooperate in the site's normal specimen collection procedures. - The collection and testing will be conducted, in private, by trained individuals who will use approved testing devices and testing forms.
+- the specimen will be tested.
+A signed, written consent and testing authorization form is required for all testing participants. - Applicants and employees shall be sent or transported to a designated collection site where they shall be required to verify their identity and otherwise cooperate in the site's normal specimen collection procedures. - The collection and testing will be conducted, in private, by trained individuals who will use approved testing devices and testing forms.
 Chain of custody procedures shall be maintained from collection to the time specimens may be discarded to ensure proper identification, labeling, recordkeeping, handling and testing of specimens. - The laboratory will notify UnitedHealth Group of the employee's test result in a confidential manner.